 Budget-conscious buyers will find exceptional value in the Wyze Cam Pan v3, which delivers pan/tilt functionality, color night vision, and free basic features at a remarkably low cost.

-The Eufy Solo P24 strikes a perfect balance for privacy-focused users, offering sharp 2K video, AI pet detection, and local storage without any ongoing subscription fees.
+The Eufy Solo P24 strikes a perfect balance for privacy-focused users, offering sharp 2K video and local storage without any ongoing subscription fees.

 Prioritize your primary need—whether it's interactive play, detailed health monitoring, simple check-ins, or budget control.
 Remember, strategic placement and a strong Wi-Fi connection are crucial for any camera to be effective.
 With the right choice, you'll gain invaluable peace of mind and a deeper connection with your feline companion, no matter where you are.